anoux/python_coding/README.md

 - A module is a file containing Python definitions and statements.
 Each module consists of entities (functions, variables, constants, classes, and objects).
 - A module user is the one that uses an existing module, meanwhile the module supplier is the one who creates a brand new module.
 - A large number of modules is delivered together with Python itself.
 All these modules, along with the built-in functions, form the Python standard library.
 - To make a module usable, it must be imported by using the `import` keyword followed by the module's name.
+If only a certain entity or entities from a module are wanted to import, then `from module import entity`. e.g. `from math import pi`.